 This defines the state of the particular key and its current modifier (Ctrl, Shift, Alt).
 If Enabled, then My-T-Pen will generate & send the keystroke.
-If Disabled, then the keystroke(s) will be removed and no action by My-T-Pen will occur when the particular keystroke(s) is/are initiated by the user.
-Note that this action is independent of the Launch Key EXE capability.
+If Disabled, then the

 No Additional Action / Launch Key EXE

 In general, the No Additional Action for any keystroke is the typical setting.
 Due to customer requests, we have added the capability of also initiating other actions tied to specific Keystrokes.
 By using the My-T-Pen Developers Kit, these (or any other developer selected action) can be tied to a particular keystroke or combination.
 Some of these requested capabilities are: